httpwg/http-extensions/draft-ietf-httpbis-priority.md

 error of type H3_ID_ERROR.
 The Stream ID MUST be within the client-initiated bidirectional stream limit.
 If a server receives a PRIORITY_UPDATE (type=0xF0700) with a Stream ID that is beyond the stream limits, this SHOULD be treated as a connection error of type H3_ID_ERROR.
+Generating an error is not mandatory because HTTP/3 implementations might have practical barriers to determining reasonable stream concurrency limits depending on the information that is available to them from the QUIC transport layer.

 The push-stream variant PRIORITY_UPDATE (type=0xF0701) MUST reference a promised push stream.
 If a server receives a PRIORITY_UPDATE (type=0xF0701) with a Push ID